 The taxation system in Indonesia is made up of several levies which apply to both companies and individuals.
-If companies are levied the corporate tax and individuals the personal income tax, which are direct taxes, there are also indirect levies among which the value added tax (VAT) or the goods and services tax (GST) is the most important one.
+If companies are levied the corporate tax and individuals the personal income tax, which are direct taxes, there are also indirect levies among which the value-added tax (VAT) or the goods and services tax (GST) is the most important one.
 The VAT applies to certain goods and services sold in Indonesia.
+If you are seeking help for VAT registration in Indonesia, please get in touch with our company formation agents.
+Also, note that the services of our immigration lawyers in Indonesia are at your disposal if you are planning a relocation.

 |VAT registration services||Yes|